bhoomikamr/resource-cleanup/README.md

 - Unattached EBS volumes
 - Orphaned EBS snapshots

-The project started with individual Python cleanup scripts and was later consolidated into a centralized AWS Lambda function deployed using Terraform.
+The project started with individual Python cleanup scripts and was later consolidated into a centralized AWS Lambda function deployed using Terraform.The final production version is implemented in `lambda_function.py`.

 ---